RajGhugare19/dreamerv2/README.md

 Pytorch implementation of [Mastering Atari with Discrete World Models](https://arxiv.org/abs/2010.02193)<br>

 ## Running experiments
 1) In tests folder, mdp.py and pomdp.py have been setup for experiments with MinAtar environments.
 All default hyper-parameters used, are stored in a dataclass in [config.py](https://github.com/RajGhugare19/dreamerv2/blob/b6d65b8af7f91ae106c5b0cc11e29a2247dfa233/dreamerv2/training/config.py#L9).
-To run dreamerv2 with default HPs on POMDP breakout and cuda device :
+To run dreamerv2 with default HPs on POMDP breakout and cuda :
   ```
   python pomdp.py --env breakout --device cuda
   ```